 - Compact, lightweight and reliable with no moving parts

 - Autoexposure, autoscaling, and auto dark current shutter

 - Easy to set up anywhere

 - DARWin SP Data Acquisition software captures spectra in ASCII format for use with third party software—no pre- processing required

 The data from the Landsat sensors is used in research on climate effects, crops and soil research, geographic studies, field spectroscopy, ice and snow research, ocean studies, geological remote sensing, alteration zone mapping, mining exploration, and more.

 Post-launch, satellite imagery requires ground truthing calibration that can be ideally handled by the PSR+.
-Lightweight, compact, and portable, the PSR+ provides the following capabilities: Full UV/VIS/NIR across a 350-2500nm spectral range Spectral resolution of 3nm from 350-1000nm; 8nm@1500nm; 6nm@2100nm Use for standalone data acquisition or with a laptop or Getac personal digital assistant (PDA) with a built-in GPS, autofocus digital camera, e-compass, altimeter, recording for voice notes, and high visibility/daylight display
+Lightweight, compact, and portable, the PSR+ provides the following capabilities: Full UV/VIS/NIR across a 350-2500nm spectral range Spectral resolution of 3nm from 350-1000nm; 8nm@1500nm; 6nm@2100nm Use for standalone data acquisition or with a laptop or a rugged handheld ALGIZ 8X tablet with a built-in GPS, autofocus digital camera, recording for voice notes, and high visibility/daylight display.

 The SR-3500 and PSR+ 3500 both play a role in validating satellite data and imagery for satellites such as the Landsat 8.
 The launch of Landsat 8 as part of NASA’s Landsat Data Continuity Mission (LDCM) will provide researchers in many remote sensing and mining applications with free access to the latest in images and data collected in specific areas of the VIS/NIR spectrum.
 In fact, this launch is one of more than forty international satellite launches scheduled for 2013.